MicrosoftDocs/architecture-center/docs/guide/multitenant/service/front-door.md

 ### Scenario 3: Customer and stamp-based, provider-managed subdomains

-Fabrikam is building a multitenant solution and  has multiple stamps in multiple regions e.g. Australia, US, Europe.
-All requests with in a single region will be served by the stamp in that region.
-They made a business decision to use stamp-based stem domains, e.g. tenant1.australia.fabrikam.com, tenant2.us.fabrikam.com, tenant3.europe.fabrikam.com, etc.
+Fabrikam is building a multitenant solution.
+They deploy stamps in Australia and the United States.
+All requests within a single region will be served by the stamp in that region.
+They made a business decision to use stamp-based stem domains, such as `tenant1.australia.fabrikam.com`, `tenant2.australia.fabrikam.com`, `tenant3.us.fabrikam.com`, and so forth.

+They deploy Front Door by using a configuration similar to the diagram below:

 ![Diagram showing Front Door configuration, with multiple custom stamp-based stem domains, routes, origin groups, and wildcard TLS certificate in Key Vault](media/front-door/provider-managed-wildcard-domains-multiple-stem-stamps.png)